Blue in Chicago

-'Her prose is cooler than a cocktail and sharper than a Japanese knife .
-It’s zippy, witty and sometimes deeply sad: Nora Ephron meets Lorrie Moore, which is about as good as it gets.'
+'Her prose is cooler than a cocktail and sharper than a Japanese knife . . .
+Nora Ephron meets Lorrie Moore, which is about as good as it gets.'
 Observer

->

-> Bette Howland was an outsider: an intellectual from a working-class neighborhood in Chicago; a divorcée and single mother, to the disapproval of her family; an artist chipped away at by poverty and perfection.
-Each of these sides of her life plays a shaping role in her work.
-Mining her most precarious struggles for her art in each of these stories, she chronicles the fears and hopes of her generation.
+Bette Howland was an outsider: an intellectual from a working-class neighborhood in Chicago; a divorcee and single mother, to the disapproval of her Jewish family; an artist chipped away at by poverty and self-doubt.
+Her stories radiate a passionate commitment to the lives of ordinary people and the humble grace of everyday.

->

-> 'Remarkable . . .
+'Remarkable . . .
 Captivating writing: rhythmic, alert, empathetic . . .
 I haven’t enjoyed another book more this year.'
 Telegraph

 'Profound . . .
 To read Bette Howland is to be handed a gift you didn't know you needed.'
 Irenosen Okojie, author of Nudibranch